shengnian/labs/README.md

-# this's labs for everone.
+# this labs for everyone to share, learning.